bethsecor/twitter-client-everlane/README.md

 - Some banner images do not load, need to figure out how to skip loading those.
 - Use Webmock and a Sinatra app to mock Twitter API calls for testing.
 - More tests!
-Service tests!
 - Refactor `TwitterService` to generalize creation of Authorization header for calls to other endpoints.
+- Badly needed styling.